paritytech/substrate/frame/benchmarking/README.md

 Substrate's FRAME framework allows you to develop custom logic for your blockchain that can be included in your runtime.
-This flexibility is key to help you design complex and interactive pallets, but without accurate weights assigned to dispatchables, your blockchain may become vulnerable to denial of service attacks by malicious actors.
+This flexibility is key to help you design complex and interactive pallets, but without accurate weights assigned to dispatchables, your blockchain may become vulnerable to denial of service (DoS) attacks by malicious actors.

-The Substrate Runtime Benchmarking Framework is a tool you can use to mitigate denial of service attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime.
+The Substrate Runtime Benchmarking Framework is a tool you can use to mitigate DoS attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime, for example extrinsics, `on_initialize`, `verify_unsigned`, etc...

-The general philosophy behind the benchmarking system is: If your node can know ahead of time how long it will take to execute a transaction, it can safely make decisions to include or exclude an extrinsic based on its available resources.
+The general philosophy behind the benchmarking system is: If your node can know ahead of time how long it will take to execute an extrinsic, it can safely make decisions to include or exclude that extrinsic based on its available resources.
 By doing this, it can keep the block production and import process running smoothly.

 To achieve this, we need to model how long it takes to run each function in the runtime by: